 2: Openly Act on Driver Feedback!

-Establish a process to receive, understand and act on driver feedback in a way that improves the driver experience in a material way.
+Establish a process to receive, understand, and act on driver feedback in a way that improves the driver experience in a material way.
 Driver retention will not improve unless something changes, and most drivers, if they believe you are listening, will tell you what needs to change.
 Build a process for reviewing and considering driver feedback into your management, planning, metrics, and compensation systems.
 Ensure that ingesting the volume of feedback does not overrun your capacity to understand and act on the feedback in a timely manner.
 Make it crystal clear who has ownership of turning driver feedback into actionable strategy and policy changes.
 Communicate widely the changes and improvements that result, especially through personal methods like video broadcasts that allow you to address the nuances of comments you receive and clearly explain the steps you’re taking to improve.
-Showing drivers how their feedback has improved their experience will build trust and credibility and keep the feedback coming.
+Showing drivers how their feedback has improved their experience and overall safety will build trust and credibility and keep the feedback coming.

 3: Closely Monitor Driver Pay!

 Driver pay can no longer be treated like just another variable expense that can flex widely depending on the work available.
 Drivers, like office employees, need a minimum amount of pay to survive, and their pay should consistently stay in an acceptable range for them to be satisfied and retained long term.
-Establish a process to monitor driver pay at the individual driver level and a process to recognize and address chronic shortfalls.
-Consistently monitor and evaluate your sales, marketing, pricing, dispatching and driver management systems to make sure all drivers are receiving the support they need.
+Establish a process to monitor driver pay at the individual driver level and a strategy to recognize and address chronic shortfalls.
+Consistently monitor and evaluate your sales, marketing, pricing, dispatching, and driver management systems to ensure all drivers are receiving the support they need.
 This is often the toughest nut to crack but will pay huge dividends over time if managed with excellence.

 4: Address Driver Amenities!